 All payments of principal and interest in respect of the Bonds by or on behalf of the Issuer shall be made free and clear of, and without withholding or deduction for or on account of, any present or future taxes, duties, assessments or governmental charges of whatever nature ("Taxes") imposed, levied, collected, withheld or assessed by or on behalf of The Kingdom of Belgium, or any political subdivision thereof or any authority therein or thereof having power to tax, unless the withholding or deduction of such Taxes is required by law.
-In that event the Issuer shall pay such additional amounts as will result in receipt by the relevant Bondholder after such withholding or deduction been required, except that no such additional amounts shall be payable in respect of any relevant Bond:
+In that event the Issuer shall pay such additional amounts as will result in receipt by the relevant Bondholder, after such withholding or deduction, of such amounts as would have been received by such Bondholder had no such withholding or deduction been required, except that no such additional amounts shall be payable in respect of any relevant Bond:

-- (a) held by a Bondholder, or a third party acting on its behalf, who is exempt from the deduction or withholding, or who is entitled to avoid such deduction of withholding by making a declaration of non-residence or other similar claim for exemption; or - (b) held by a Bondholder which is liable to Taxes in respect of such Bonds by reason of its having some connection with the jurisdiction by which such Taxes have been imposed, levied, collected withheld or assessed other than the mere holding of the Bond; or - (c) held by a Bondholder, who at the time of issue of the Bonds, was not an Eligible Investor within the meaning of Article 4 of the Belgian Royal Decree of 26 May 1994 on the collection and refunding of withholding tax in accordance with chapter I of the law of 6 August 1993 relating to transactions with certain securities, or to a Bondholder who was such an Eligible Investor at the time of issue of the Bond but, for reasons within the Bondholder's control, either ceased to be an Eligible Investor or, at any relevant time on or after the issue of the Bonds, otherwise failed to meet any other condition for the exemption of Belgian withholding tax pursuant to the law of 6 August 1993 relating to transactions with certain securities; or - (d) held by a Bondholder which is liable to such Taxes because the Bonds were converted into registered Bonds upon its request and could no longer be cleared through the NBB Securities Settlement System. - (e) which is held by or on behalf of a Bondholder that could have been exempted of such withholding or deduction by holding the Bonds on a securities account maintained by another financial institution.
+- (a) held by a Bondholder, or a third party acting on its behalf, who could lawfully avoid (but has not so avoided) such deduction of withholding by making a declaration of nonresidence or other similar claim for exemption to any tax authority in the place where the relevant Bonds are presented for payment; or - (b) held by a Bondholder which is liable to Taxes in respect of such Bonds by reason of its having some connection with Belgium, other than the mere holding of the Bond; or - (c) held by a Bondholder, who at the time of issue of the Bonds, was not an Eligible Investor within the meaning of Article 4 of the Belgian Royal Decree of 26 May 1994 on the collection and refunding of withholding tax in accordance with chapter I of the law of 6 August 1993 relating to transactions with certain securities (an "Eligible Investor"), or to a Bondholder who was such an Eligible Investor at the time of issue of the Bond but, for reasons within the Bondholder's control, either ceased to be an Eligible Investor or, at any relevant time on or after the issue of the Bonds, otherwise failed to meet any other condition for the exemption of Belgian withholding tax pursuant to the law of 6 August 1993 relating to transactions with certain securities; or - (d) held by a Bondholder which is liable to such Taxes because the Bonds were converted into registered Bonds upon its request and could no longer be cleared through the NBB Securities Settlement System.